ustwo/autocluster/README.md

 Please feel free to comment on the prototypes and the codebase along with feeling free to riff and build on them if possible.
 Attribution to ustwo will be much appreciated.

 ## About ![ustwo](https://media.licdn.com/media/p/4/005/02e/351/2f4017d.png)
 ustwo is a global design consultancy working in the confluence of working with clients and building homegrown and forward thinking products.
-With ustwo auto and its thought-pieces we are looking to delve into asking the right questions with respect to incar interactions and the Human Machine Interface (HMI)
+With ustwo auto and its thought-pieces we are looking to delve into asking the right questions with respect to in-car interactions and the Human Machine Interface (HMI)
 Follow our website www.ustwo.com and also www.ustwo.com/auto for our publications.

 ## License